 That final 10% is what turns an efficient campaign into a memorable one.

-Let’s say your organization just raised $25,000 in 24 hours after a pipe burst flooded your community center, and now you need to thank 50 donors.
-Here’s how the 10-80-10 rule would work:
+Here’s a simple example.
+Your organization just raised $25,000 in 24 hours after a pipe burst flooded your community center, and now you need to thank 50 donors.

-First 10% (human input): You start by clarifying your segments.
+You start by clarifying your segments.
 Who are these 50 donors?
-Are they first-time givers?
+First-time givers?
 Longtime supporters?
 Major donors?
-Then you define your emotional goal: gratitude, impact, trust.
-You provide AI with an idea of your organization’s voice, maybe a few sample thank-you notes that feel authentic, as well as details about the emergency and what the funds supported.
+You define your emotional goal (gratitude, impact, trust) and provide AI with some context: your organization’s voice, a few sample thank-you notes that feel authentic, details about the emergency and what the funds supported.

-Middle 80% (AI heavy lift): AI generates initial drafts tailored to each segment.
-One template for first-time donors: “You joined our community at a critical moment.”
-Another for long-time supporters: “Your ongoing commitment meant we could act immediately.”
-AI can personalize lightly by using mail-merge variables like first name, gift amount, date.
-It creates a few tone variations: formal for institutional donors and conversational for individuals.
+AI generates initial drafts tailored to each segment.
+One version for first-time donors: “You joined our community at a critical moment.”
+Another for longtime supporters: “Your ongoing commitment meant we could act immediately.”
+AI lightly personalizes, using mail-merge variables like first name, gift amount, and date.
+It creates tone variations: formal for institutional donors, conversational for individuals.

-Final 10% (human refinement): You review for emotional accuracy.
+Then you review for emotional accuracy.
 Does this sound like us?
-You add some personal touches like specific details about impact or a P.S. that feels spontaneous.
-Every donor still feels the humanity, but AI just saved you 90% of the time it would have taken to handcraft 50 notes.
+You add personal touches, specific details about impact, maybe a P.S. that feels spontaneous.
+Every donor still feels the humanity.
+AI just saved you 90% of the time it would have taken to handcraft 50 notes.

 AI Can Spot Patterns You’d Miss

-Here’s where AI becomes your strategic partner.
-It can identify donor segments and patterns that humans would miss.
+This is where AI becomes a strategic partner, by identifying donor segments and patterns that humans would miss.

-For example, AI might detect that a percentage of your donors only give within 72 hours of local news coverage about your issue area.
-Humans might attribute that to coincidence, but AI can cross-reference timestamps with local media coverage and find a clear correlation.
+AI might detect that a percentage of your donors only give within 72 hours of local news coverage about your issue area.
+Humans might chalk that up to coincidence, but AI can cross-reference timestamps with local media coverage and find a clear correlation.
 These are reactive donors, driven by current events rather than campaigns.
-Now you can be prepared with thank-yous and follow-up stories, ready to send within 48 hours of relevant news stories.
+Now you can be prepared with thank-yous and follow-up stories ready to send within 48 hours of relevant news.

-AI can also identify your donors who give modestly but who have the highest email open rates and share rates on social posts.
+AI can also identify donors who give modestly but have the highest email open rates and share your social posts most often.
 Humans might overlook them because they’re low-dollar givers.
 AI can recognize them as donors who extend your reach, not just your revenue.

-This is the kind of strategic intelligence that helps nonprofits work smarter and faster.
+This is the kind of strategic intelligence that helps nonprofits work smarter.

 AI cannot replace genuine human gratitude.
 And it can’t fake authenticity.

-When I was a program officer, I used to send handwritten thank-you notes to applicants after site visits.
-These weren’t donors, but they were grantees who had given up their time to host foundation staff and board members.
-I thought a handwritten note was more personal than a mass thank-you email.
+When I was a program officer, I used to send handwritten thank-you notes to grantees after site visits.
+These weren’t donors, but they were organizations who had given up their time to host foundation staff and board members.
+A handwritten note felt more personal than a mass thank-you email.
 I tried to include something specific about the visit, a detail that showed I’d been paying attention.

 That wasn’t scalable.
 It wasn’t efficient.
 But it mattered.

 Donors leave because they don’t feel seen.
 They’re not receiving personalized touchpoints (or maybe they’re not receiving any touchpoints at all).
-They’re not feeling informed about what their donations are supporting.
+They don’t feel informed about what their donations are supporting.
 They don’t feel connected to the mission in the way they want to.
+I wrote recently about what happens when you walk your own donor journey and how quickly these gaps become painfully obvious.

 AI can help you stay organized and strategic.
 It can help you identify who needs attention and when.
 But it can’t replace the phone call that rebuilds trust.
 It can’t manufacture the human moment that turns a one-time giver into a lifelong supporter.